PKM74/Xircon-s-Lang/documentation/Basics.md

     ret 0;
 }
 ```
-This small prgram will print `Hello World!` and return 0.
+This small program will print `Hello World!` and return 0.